parscr/work-swl/PasswordPolicies.md

 You start with the minlen=N parameter which sets the minimum acceptable length for a password.
 However, the user gets one "credit" each for using a lower-case letter, an upper-case letter, a number, and a punctuation character.
 So if minlen=15, the user could still use an 11 character password if it contained all four character classes.

+pam_pwquality also supports a minclass=N parameter that requires characters from at least N of the four different character classes.
+This is probably a better way to go than specifically requiring a specific type of character.

 ### Minimum Password Length.
 To change the minimum length, do two things: